StevePro7/PlatformerSMS/README.md

 Warner the Explorer
 https://yhoo.it/2HdDJfu

+08/03/2019
+Level budgets
+Decided for no scrolling on level.
+Therefore, each level will be 16x12 tiles [of 16x16 tile] which means 216 bytes per level that is (16+2) * 12 There is 16KB available per bank which means that there is availability for how many levels?

 07/03/2019
+Animation budget calculated: 192 tiles = 12x tiles per frame * 16x frames
+16x frames equals
+Player	1x idle + 5x anims	6
+EnemyX	1x idle + 5x anims	6
+EnemyN	1x idle * 3x 		3
+Total						15			1x spare

 Sprite tiles
 I wanted to stress test this a bit more to confirm 256 sprite tiles and how to use them
 Reference: